-of their institution's patient safety
+be provided with summary information of their institution's patient safety reports.

-reports.
 (Core)

-VI.A.1.a).(3).(b) Fellows must participate as team members in real and/or simulated interprofessional clinical patient safety activities, such as root cause analyses or other activities that include analysis, as well as formulation and implementation of actions.
+Fellows must participate as team members in real and/or simulated interprofessional clinical patient safety activities, such as root cause analyses or other activities that include analysis, as well as formulation and implementation of actions.
 (Core)

-VI.A.1.a).(4) Fellow Education and Experience in Disclosure of Adverse Events
+Fellow Education and Experience in Disclosure of Adverse Events

-Patient-centered care requires patients, and when appropriate families, to be apprised of clinical situations that affect them, including adverse events.
+> Patient-centered care requires patients, and when appropriate families, to be apprised of clinical situations that affect them, including adverse events.
 This is an important skill for faculty physicians to model, and for fellows to develop and apply.